smtcoq/smtcoq.github.io/capi.md

 `start_smt2();` again, all the sorts, function symbols and assertions must be declared again.

-To avoid this, we also propose a functional interface.
+We also propose a functional interface.
 In the example, it can be used like this:
 ```c
 int main(int argc, char ** argv)
 {